thecml/kubernetes-on-arm/README.md

 Logs can be found at: `/etc/kubernetes/source/scripts/logs` The tests can be found at: `/etc/kubernetes/source/scripts/tests` The test might fail, although the thing it's testing is in fact working.
 Report an issue in that case.

-## Service management

-The `kube-systemd` rootfs uses systemd services for starting/stopping containers.

-Systemd services:
- - system-docker: Or `docker-bootstrap`.
-Used for running `etcd` and `flannel`.
- - etcd: Starts the `kubernetesonarm/etcd` container.
-Depends on `system-docker`.
- - flannel: Starts the `kubernetesonarm/flannel` container.
-Depends on `etcd`.
- - docker: Plain docker service.
-Dropins are symlinked.
-Depends on `flannel`.
- - k8s-master: Service that starts up the main master components
- - k8s-worker: Service that starts up `kubelet` and the `proxy`.

-Useful commands for troubleshooting:
- - `systemctl status (service)`: Get the status for a service
- - `systemctl start (service)`: Start a service
- - `systemctl stop (service)`: Stop a service
- - `systemctl cat (service)`: See the `.service` files for an unit.
- - `journalctl -xe`: Get the system log
- - `journalctl -xeu (service)`: Get logs for a service

 ## Troubleshooting